bobbe86/bobbe86/README.md

 <img src="Banner.png"/>

-# Hello and **WELCOME** to my **Github** 👋🏾
+# Hello and **WELCOME** 👋🏾

 As a relatively new developer, I'm excited to showcase my skills in CSS, HTML, and JavaScript.
 I have a passion for web development and a desire to create visually stunning and user-friendly websites.
 These repos feature some of my best work and demonstrate my eagerness to learn and grow as a web developer, particularly in my understanding and implementation of JavaScript.
 So please, take a moment to browse and let's work together to create something beautiful and functional!

-- 🏙️ I'm a Chicago-based front end developer passionate about creating engaging user interfaces
+- 🏙️ I'm a Chicago-based front end developer eager to create dynamic and responsive layouts for all devices
 - 🎼 In my free time, I enjoy playing piano, chess, and analyzing films to learn about storytelling techniques♟️
-- 👾 Constantly improving JavaScript skills to stay up-to-date with the latest developments
+- 👾 Actively working to improve my JavaScript and coding skills for efficient and scalable front-end web development
 - 🏋🏾 I thrive on challenges and am always seeking new opportunities to grow and learn

 <br>